Albert Cotter Bridge: Criticism

 Since its opening, the design of the Albert Cotter bridge has been heavily criticised by pedestrians.
-It has been described as a "white elephant" for its inappropriate positioning and, because the helical approach forces pedestrians to walk 440 metres to travel ~200 metres, it has also been called "the worst", and "a dumb bridge because it goes around in a big circle".
+It has been described as a "white elephant" for its inappropriate positioning.
+Because the helical approach forces pedestrians to walk 440 metres to travel about 200 metres, it has also been called "the worst", and "a dumb bridge because it goes around in a big circle".